 The alternative at the time was unthinkable.
 In order to communicate directly, assertively and healthily I would have had to change into someone who would have been considered by my family and society to be selfish, uncouth and rude.
 I would have had to go against all my upbringing.
 I was a passive communicator.
 Conversely my sisterwife was a direct communicator and yes, I considered her selfish, uncouth and rude at the time, just as I had been taught.

-It’s not ~ as Franklin and Eve point out ~ that passive communication is ‘wrong’ per se; simply that it is not conducive to building one healthy relationship, let alone multiple relationships.
+It's not that passive communication is 'wrong' per se; simply that it is not conducive to building one healthy relationship, let alone multiple relationships.

 Direct [communication] starts from the premise that if your partner wants something, she will ask for it.
 You need to resist the impulse to infer a judgement, desire or need that's not explicitly stated.
 You need to assume that if your partner does not bring up an issue, she has no issue and is not just being polite.
 Conversely if she brings up an issue she's not doing it to be confrontational or impolite, but to discuss it.
 [More Than Two]